pelikhan/action-continuous-translation/.changeset/glossary.md

 "action-continuous-translation": patch
 ---

-- ✨ Added support for including a glossary markdown file to improve translation consistency across documents
+- ✨ Added support for glossary markdown file to improve translation consistency and referenced it in translation prompts
-- 📝 Enhanced translation system prompt to reference the glossary when provided
-- 🚀 Reworked and clarified translation task and prompt instructions for improved structure, detail, and user guidance
+- 📝 Enhanced and clarified translation task instructions and prompt structure for better usability and detail
 - 🧹 Removed unused helper function for marker detection
+- ➕ Introduced new action and workflow parameters for specifying a glossary file
+- 📝 Added comprehensive Markdown feature test file, glossary, and translation style instructions for documentation and testing